-Woodstock Festivalwas unequaled in sheer scale, still heard in the voices of Carlos Santana, Pete Townshend, the late Paul Kantner of the Jefferson Airplane, Graham Nash of Crosby, Stills, and Nash, and the late Alvin Lee of Ten Years After, all in part one.
+Woodstock Festival was unequaled in sheer scale, still heard in the voices of Carlos Santana, Pete Townshend, the late Paul Kantner of the Jefferson Airplane, Graham Nash of Crosby, Stills, and Nash, and the late Alvin Lee of Ten Years After, all here In the Studio in part one.

-Pete Townshend and Roger Daltrey join me In the Studio in this week’s classic rock interview for the first in a two-part look at the new Quadrophenia Director’s Cut box set , the last word on Townshend’s 1974 rock opera, which certainly is much more appreciated today than upon its initial release …(more)
+Pete Townshend and Roger Daltrey join me In the Studio in this interview for the first in a two-part look at Quadrophenia , the last word on Townshend’s October 1973 rock opera, which certainly is much more appreciated today than upon its initial release …(more)

 “In the case of The Who, the thing that comes across for me is that The Who started as a Pop band.
 Good Pop possibly is the sublime and the ridiculous, the important and the absurd.” – Pete Townshend